mariorz/voipdrupal/modules/voiptropo/README.txt

 == About ==

-The VoIP Tropo module has been originally developed by Leo Burd and Tamer Zoubi under the sponsorship of the MIT Center for Future Civic Media (http://civic.mit.edu).
+The VoIP Tropo module has been originally developed by Leo Burd and Tamer Zoubi under the sponsorship of the MIT Center for Civic Media (http://civic.mit.edu).